johnpeart/johnpeart.github.io/_posts/2023-05-01-eurovision-first-listens.md

 ---
-title: "I listened to this year’s Eurovision 2023 entries so you don’t have to"
+title: "I listened to every Eurovision 2023 entry, so you don’t have to"
 author: "John Peart"
 excerpt: "I’ve listened to every entry for this year’s Contest and boiled them down to a few quippy comments."
-layout: post
+layout: post-eurovision
 image: "https://www.johnpe.art/assets/images/social/eurovision.png"
 redirect_from:
 - /eurovision